CharlesCatYT/FunkinPlus/README.md

 You should have everything ready for compiling the game; follow the guide below to continue!

 ### Compiling the game

 **NOTE: If you see any messages relating to deprecated packages, ignore them.
 They're just warnings that don't affect compiling.**

 Once you have all those installed, it's pretty easy to compile the game.
 You just need to run `lime test html5 -debug` in the root of the project to build and run the HTML5 version.

 To run it on your desktop (Windows, Mac, Linux), it can be a bit more involved.
 You ***MUST*** be on the platform you are compiling for.

-For Windows, you need to install Visual Studio Community 2019.
-While installing VSC, don't click on any of the options to install workloads.
-Instead, go to the individual components tab and choose the following:
+For Windows, you need to install [Visual Studio Community 2022](https://visualstudio.microsoft.com/downloads/).
+Don't click on any of the options to install workloads.
+Instead, go to the individual components tab and search up the following:

-* MSVC v142 - VS 2019 C++ x64/x86 build tools (Latest)
+- MSVC v143 - VS 2022 C++ x64/x86 build tools (Latest)
-* Windows SDK (10.0.17763.0)
+- Windows 10 SDK (10.0.19041.0)

 Once that is done you can open up a command line in the project's directory and run `lime test windows -debug`.